 52 * 51 * 50 * 49 * 48 / 5 * 4 * 3 * 2 * 1 =

 2,598,960 total possible five hand combinations

-Induvial Poker hands can also exhibit draw patterns and numbers of combinations of draw patterns, just as lotteries do
+Induvial Poker hands can also exhibit draw patterns, sub-draw patterns and different combinations of group types just as lotteries do

 Lotteries throughout the world can be calculated in much the same way using the same type of probability formulas.
 Depending on the lotteries overall game configuration and the total amount of numbers that are selected from the total amount of numbers to be drawn from will give you the number of combinations possible.
 Let's take a look at just five of them:

 Pick five numbers from 1 to 70 & 1 Mega number from 1 to 25

 (70 * 69 * 68 * 67 * 66 / 5 * 4 * 3 * 2 * 1) * 25 =

 (1,452,361,680 / 120) * 25 = 302,575,350 total combinations possible